 HCA UK will not tolerate slavery, servitude, forced or compulsory labour in the manufacture of products and services we use or sell and will not accept products or services from suppliers who employ or utilise slavery, servitude, forced or compulsory labour in any manner.
 We commit also to promoting a culture at our hospitals and healthcare facilities that encourages the proper reporting of concerns about the welfare of any patient, family member or guest.

-Engagement of our people in our commitment to workplace that are free from modern slavery
+How do we engage our people in our commitment to workplaces that are free from modern slavery?